BirdeeHub/make_minesweeper_tutorial/README.md

 It also means I need a native java executable in the windows package, so the package installer is an extra 10 MB.

+It also means that if you put it on a USB, you can play it on any computer and it will always have your scores.
+Which is kinda cool.

 **Attention:** Is it better?
 No it's worse.
 Force quitting might mean you have to then open and close the game again to update the jar file.
 But its also significantly cooler in my opinion.
 Also I used swing so I can't easily use GraalVM to make a true native version so I settled on making it interesting.

 **Attention:** Don't install this version unless you are curious.